 Academic advisement is provided initially through the Admissions Counselor.
-Once admitted to the nursing program, each student is assigned to a faculty advisor for the remainder of the nursing program.
-The faculty advisor provides information concerning West Texas A&M University and the Department of Nursing rules and procedures.
+Once admitted to the nursing program, each student is assigned to a nursing faculty advisor for the remainder of the nursing program.
+The nursing faculty advisor provides information concerning West Texas A&M University and the Laura and Joe Street School of Nursing rules and procedures.
 Certain courses are pre-requisite to and/or co-requisite with others and all level courses must be successfully completed before progression to another level.

-Your faculty advisor can help with any questions.
-Contact your faculty advisor by phone or e-mail to set up an appointment time.
+Your nursing faculty advisor can help with any questions.
+Contact your nursing faculty advisor by phone or e-mail to set up an appointment time.